Making Crystals: The Basics

 Regional metamorphism takes place on a much broader scale and affects a much greater variety of minerals.

 East Africa is an excellent example of regional metamorphism.
 Minerals are found here that do not exist anywhere else.
-Tanzanite is a prime example, as are the unique varieties of garnet.
+Tanzanite is a prime example, as are some unique varieties of garnet.

 Rain plays an important roll in recycling minerals.
 Erosion breaks down rocks and moves them to new locations.
 Once on the ground, rainwater is instrumental in creating new gems.